 Lithium orotate, as a supplement, comes in much, much lower doses than the lithium in prescription lithium carbonate.
 There is one case report, though, of nausea and mild tremor from a teenager taking 18 tablets of a supplement that contained 100mg of lithium orotate.

 Side effects of Lithium Orotate:

 There aren’t any recent research studies or case reports (other than the one above) on lithium orotate side effects, so this section is n=1 personal experiences and internet hearsay.
-A couple of people that I’ve talked with have reported that lithium may make them tired or a little sleepy during the day, but this was pretty subjective and could have been due to other reasons.
+A couple of people that I’ve talked with have reported that lithium may make them tired or a little sleepy during the day.
 An article from a holistic doctor who suggests lithium orotate to most of his patients notes that very few have any side effects.
 He does suggest taking lithium orotate before bed instead of during the day.
 This makes sense in light of the circadian rhythm effects via GSK-3B inhibition.
 A study from 1986 on using lithium orotate for alcoholism listed minor side effects to the treatment (included more than just lithium orotate -e.g. low carb diet and other supplements) as loss of appetite, mild apathy, and muscle weakness. [ref]

 The study on stacking lithium with caffeine, theobromine, and catechin for an increased anti-inflammatory effect was interesting.
 If you are considering this combo, a good source of theobromine is cacao nibs.
 Catechins and caffeine are found in green tea.